Carlos Prio-Touzet

 Carlos Prio-Touzet (born 5 February 1955 in Havana, Cuba), is an architect in Miami, Florida.
-He is the son of Carlos Prío Socarrás and Celia Rosa Touzet Masfera (born 1929).
+He is the son of Cuban President, Carlos Prio, who was overthrown by Fulgencio Batista in the 1952 Cuban coup d'état, and Celia Rosa Touzet Masfera (born 1929).

 Background

 He received a Bachelor of Arts from Princeton University and a Bachelor of Architecture from the University of Miami.
 He has been a designer and vice president for such firms as ADD Inc, Arquitectonica, Sasaki, and Spillis Candela.
 He has designed buildings in Europe, Asia and the United States.

 Prio-Touzet has received the Florida American Institute of Architects (AIA) Unbuilt Award of Merit 2006 and the Miami-American Institute of Architects Award of Excellence 2005.
 His more notable projects include The Setai Miami Beach, a 37-story condominium/hotel completed in 2004 on Miami Beach, Florida; the Vitri, a mixed use development on Miami Beach that was scheduled to be completed in 2007; Lime Tree Bay Development, a luxury residential development in the Florida Keys; and the NE 11 Street project, a 44-story residential building that was to be built in 2008 in Miami, Florida.